 Natural fiber merino is always a solid bet — fantastically warm, soft, and great at wicking moisture, it stays cool in the heat, dries quickly, and insulates even when wet.
 We'll stop shy of calling it a super-fabric, but it also resists odors like few synthetics can.
 Merino base layers are exceptionally versatile, transitioning from the bike to camp to sleeping bag back to bike while remaining fresh.

 Smartwool makes a solid line of merino basics from base layers to tees to jerseys, socks, and shorts.
 These comfortable and versatile layers are an ideal foundation for a full spectrum of conditions.
 Socks in particular are where merino really shines.
 DeFeet Woolie Boolies are a thick merino sock with 3% lycra for stretch and heel-to-toe padding, providing extra cushion and comfort for long days.
-For warmer weather, DeFeet's Wooleator is essentially a thin, summerweight performance sock with all the benefits of merino — win-win.
+For warmer weather, lighter weight wool socks combine the moisture-wicking and odor fighting benefits of merino with the properties of more performance-oriented summer-weight options — win-win.

 Trail shorts with integrated liners are great when traveling light, alleviating the need for bibs.
 Pearl Izumi's Canyon Shorts deliver technical functionality, premium comfort, and trail-casual vibes.
-For those who prefer to roll au naturale or with bibshorts beneath, Chrome's Union 2.0 Short is the stuff of legend.
-Built like a durable jean short but with stealth tech features like 4-way stretch, gusseted seat, and secure zip-closure pockets, the Union 2.0 can take anything the backcountry dishes out.
+For those who prefer to roll au naturale or with bibshorts beneath, baggy overshorts are the ticket.
+Most options are built like a durable jean short but with stealth tech features like 4-way stretch, gusseted seat, and secure zip-closure pockets.

 When the weather gets testy, a solid layering system is critical.
 Waterproof rain jackets keep the elements at bay while lightweight, insulated layers like Castelli's Unlimited Puffy Jacket transition perfectly from chilly mornings on the bike to evenings around the campfire.